30 of India's most beautiful places

 (CNN) — India might just be the most colorful country on Earth.

-It's a land of otherworldly landscapes -- from stunning lakes and endless rolling plains to the snow-capped Himalayas in the north.
+It's a land of otherworldly landscapes for travel -- from stunning lakes and endless rolling plains to the snow-capped Himalayas in the north.
 It's also home to wild festivals, romantic mausoleums and some of the most hectic cities in the world.

-As this vast Asian nation celebrates Indian Independence Day on August 15, we've marked the occasion with a gallery featuring 30 spectacular scenes travelers to India will want to see.
+To get a small idea of its splendor, check out our photo gallery featuring 30 spectacular scenes travelers to India will want to see.

+Admittedly we've barely even scratched the surface of the incredible country of India, but here's a selection of some of its most beautiful places.

 Maggie Wong is a freelance writer based in London.